 Metadata is a secondary set of data that describes and gives information about other data.
 A definition of metadata in the context of music is the information embedded in an audio file that is used to identify the content.

-If the song file itself is the data, the metadata is the song title or artist name, the track length, the BPM, or genre.
+If the song file itself is the data, the metadata is the song title or artist name, the track length, the BPM, or the genre.
 Basically, it is all of the information that shows up on iTunes and even a little bit more than that.

 Metadata is effectively SEO (search engine optimisation) for your tracks, and also works as an incredibly useful catalogue management tool.